mbriday/harmless/gadl/examples/samd21/test/behavior/readmeJson.md

 They can also have immediat values.
 Here, the `imm3` is used in the mnemonic, and the `imm` is a keyword.

+**Note:** If the same index is used in with two registers, the init is done once!
+It may leads to invalid memory locations with load/store instructions.

 ## Mnemonic

 The mnemonic is defined with the "mnemo" keyword.
 Parameters are defined between `{}` and should refer to: